-Quinzees are great group shelters to build for fun, though more importantly, they can be built in two shakes of a muskox tail to keep winter backpackers from freezing to death!
+Quinzees are great group shelters to build for fun, though more importantly, they can be built in two shakes of a muskox tail to keep winter backpackers from freezing to death in a survival situation!
 The word "quinzee" comes from the indigenous peoples of Alaska and Northern Canada.
 This makes sense because these people lived their whole lives in snow.

 The materials required for building this kind of snow shelter are few but important.
 Winter clothing is an obvious requirement.
 You will also need a snow shovel or a sturdy snowshoe for piling up the snow.
-When the quinzee construction is complete, you will need a sleeping bag and a pad (vegetation can substituted for the pad).
+When the quinzee construction is complete, you will need a sleeping bag and a pad (vegetation, like evergreen branches, can be substituted for the pad).

 The first step is to make a big dome-shaped pile of snow.
 You want to make this pile about as high as a

 base of the pile should be about four feet longer than the tallest person the shelter will house.
 Be sure that the top of the pile is domed (rounded), because a flat roof will collapse.

 Once your pile is built, walk all over it to compact the snow.
 Then let the snow settle for at least an hour.
 This step is crucial because it gives the walls and ceiling structural integrity.

 Step three involves shoving sticks in through the roof and walls of the shelter every couple feet.
 You might ask why.
 The sticks play a crucial role in helping mark wall and roof thickness when you dig out the center.
 The sticks should pierce the pile perpendicular to the snow.
 The length of every stick should be about 12-18 inches long (so that 12-18 inch thick walls and ceiling can be created).
 I have seen many snow shelter roofs collapse due to inconsistent ceiling thickness, so don't skip this important step.